rbowen/presentations/mod_rewrite_training/slides.md

   control the order of operation.
 - Order might be important - Rewrite (almost) always runs before Redirect, regarless of order in configuration file.
+- Use mod_rewrite when you want to map transparently

 ---